zuqq/graze/README.md

 Graze is a concurrent web crawler leveraging GHC's lightweight threads, with an attoparsec-based parser for `robots.txt` files and a trie implementation for efficiently applying the rules.
-Please note that it does not employ any kind of rate limiting.
+Please note that it does not have any kind of rate limiting.